The process of drawing inference from a piece of informat...

 Interpretation is an important skill for critical thinking.
 It allows us to make sense of the world around us and to make informed decisions.

-One application of ICT in education is ...
+One disadvantage of electronic data processing is ...

 The modern definition of a computing machine is based on a concept known as ...